rlue/ryanlue.com/_posts/2017-08-24-rails-render.md

 tags: [rails]
 ---

 Whenever I want to dig deeper into how Rails works, the official documentation is always the first place I go (search query: `site:api.rubyonrails.org %s`).
-It’s remarkably comprehensive, so I was surprised to discover that information about the `render` method is [actually quite fragmented][search].
+It’s remarkably comprehensive, so I was surprised to discover that information about the `render` method is [actually quite fragmented][search]{:target="_blank"}.

 This is especially confusing because `render` is used both in controllers and in view templates, and serves related (but wholly different) purposes in each.
 While there are multiple pages describing what `render` does in different contexts, there is no single document outlining the overall scope of where and how it can be used.
 This post is an attempt to address this deficiency and cover the two main purposes of `render` in broad strokes.